chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2019-11-25-Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform.md

 image:
   path: /images/posts/qwiklabs/qwiklabs-badges.jpg
   height: 410
 excerpt: Over 400 hands-on labs and quests available on Qwiklabs for learning GCP.
-Therefore, we made a visual map for you to more easily seek a desired learning path.
+Therefore, we made a visual map for you to more easily seek your desired learning path.
 amp:
   youtube: true
   iframe: true